mkudija/mkudija.github.io/README.md

 ## 5. Update Books
 1. write book review in markdown
-	* Footnotes in Markdown use this format:
+	* See [easybib](http://www.easybib.com/guides/citation-guides/chicago-turabian/footnotes/) exmple for footnote formatting: `Henry James, The Ambassadors (Rockville: Serenity, 2009), 34-40.` Footnotes in Markdown use this format:
 ```
 "Blah blah blah."[^id] More words and more words.[^id2] Finally, let's add more words